• Skip to primary navigation

 A Note On Substituting Yarn:

-This is a great project to eat up some stash yarn in varying weights.
+This is a great project to eat up some leftover stash yarn in varying weights.
 Experiment with holding 1 strand of bulky weight yarn (category 5), 2 strands of worsted weight yarn (category 4) or even 3 strands of dk weight yarn (category 3) to create puff stitch circles.
 As long as the finished circles in varying weights measure the same distance across, your squares will work out beautifully.

 Overall blanket requires approximately 850g of the main color yarn and 500g total of the accent color yarns.
 In the sample, six accent colors are used, but feel free to experiment with using more variety or even one solid color for all the circles.